ashishkadasi99/interview-exercises/UI-bar-graph/README.md

 - After you complete the exercise, provide notes below on how your code can be ran whether it be by simply opening a index.html file or through an npm command

 ## Candidate Notes:
+- copy barchart.html, barstyle.css & barscript.js files in WEB-INF to your dynamic web project
+- open barchart.html in chrome
+- this will show the bar graph for given data